 Biomaterials, Ceramic and Glasses, Composite Materials, Computation and Theory, Electronic, Optical, and Magnetic Materials, Nano Materials, Polymers

-MATHEMATICS (Code: MA)
+MATHEMATICS (Code: MATH)

 The study of the measurement, properties, and relationships of quantities and sets, using numbers and symbols.
 The deductive study of numbers, geometry, and various abstract constructs, or structures.